+copy PathToStorageDriverFiles.
+WinPE_Directory\Platform\System32\StorageDriver c.
+Update the [OemDriverParams] section in the WinPE_Directory\Platform\System32\Winpeoem.sif file to the following:

 '''

-copy PathToStorageDriverFiles\.

-WinPE_Directory\Platform\System32\StorageDriver

-'''

-c.
-Update the [OemDriverParams] section in the WinPE_Directory\Platform\System32\Winpeoem.sif file to the following:

 [OemDriverParams]

 OemDriverRoot=""

 OemDriverDirs=StorageDriver

+'''

-d.
-If adding CPQCISSM or MEGAIDE drivers to the Windows PE image, make multiple copies of the driver folder, and modify the txtsetup.oem file as described in the following section, "CPQCISSM and MEGAIDE Drivers."
+2. If adding CPQCISSM or MEGAIDE drivers to the Windows® PE image, make multiple copies of the driver folder, and modify the txtsetup.oem file as described in "CPQCISSM and MEGAIDE drivers (on page 12)."

-For more details about customizing Windows PE, refer to the OPK documentation.
+For more details about customizing Windows® PE, refer to the OPK documentation.

-NOTE: You can also use the F6 option to instruct Windows PE to load mass-storage drivers from a diskette while Windows PE is booting.
-Using the F6 option has the same result as loading mass-storage drivers during Windows setup.
+NOTE: You can also use the F6 option to instruct Windows® PE to load mass-storage drivers from a diskette while Windows® PE is booting.
+Using the F6 option has the same result as loading mass-storage drivers during Windows® setup.

-- 2. Copy Toolkit utilities, data files, and other files to the Windows PE directory. - 3.
-Build an ISO CD bootable image of Windows PE from the Windows PE directory:
+- 3. Copy Toolkit utilities, data files, and other files to the Windows® PE directory. - 4.
+Build an ISO CD bootable image of Windows® PE from the Windows® PE directory:

+'''

 oscdimg.exe -n -betfsboot.com WinPE_Directory WinPE.iso

+'''

-4. Using the ISO image file and CD creator software, build the Windows PE CD, and verify that the CD is working properly.
+5. Using the ISO image file and CD creator software, build the Windows® PE CD, and verify that the CD is working properly.

-CPQCISSM and MEGAIDE Drivers
+CPQCISSM and MEGAIDE drivers

-The CPQCISSM driver is required for Windows PE for support of many new ProLiant servers.
-If adding CPQCISSM or MEGAIDE drivers to the Windows PE image, make three copies of the driver folder, and modify the txtsetup.oem file to target the driver specifically for the storage controller.
+The CPQCISSM driver is required for Windows® PE for support of many new ProLiant servers.
+If adding CPQCISSM or MEGAIDE drivers to the Windows® PE image, make three copies of the driver folder, and modify the txtsetup.oem file to target the driver specifically for the storage controller.
 These drivers each support several different storage controllers and therefore require a separate folder for each driver that targets a specific storage controller.